bhaveshh9/bhaveshh9/README.md

-- 🔭 I’m currently working on Java developement
+- 🔭 I’m currently working on Python developement
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning  Python
-- 👯 I’m looking to collaborate on java projects
+- 👯 I’m looking to collaborate on Python projects
 - 🤔 I’m looking for help with python and machine learning
-- 💬 Ask me about java
+- 💬 Ask me about Python
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm always thinking about football